jjmcsorley/bootstrap-jekyll/README.md

 ## Getting Started

-Download [Hyde](https://github.com/jjmcsorley/hyde.io), install [Jekyll](https://jekyllrb.com/), run `jekyll serve` in the appropriate directory and type `localhost:4000` in your favorite browser's address bar and everything should load.
+Download this repository, install that latest version of [Jekyll](https://jekyllrb.com/), run `jekyll serve` in the appropriate directory, and type `localhost:4000` in your favorite browser's address bar to get everything up and running locally.

 ## Asset List